-The winter 2017 series of Future Orchards® walks are scheduled for June and will continue with the underlying theme ‘future trees’.
+The winter 2017 series of Future Orchards® walks will continue with the underlying theme ‘future trees’.

 In this series the presenters will discuss the importance variety mix has on profitability.
 There will be a focus on winter pruning for improved production and quality as well as looking at understanding the style of pruning and training best suited under the various orchard systems and varieties used.

 Michael Weber, a horticultural consultant from Germany, will join the Northern Loop as the international guest.
 Michael’s worked as a technical consultant and has completed an MBA program in International Marketing to determine how to add value to the horticulture industry.
 This resulted in him writing a thesis titled Identification of key success factors in the European Apple Business with a focus on apple variety development.

 During his Future Orchards presentation, Apple brands – factors of success, Michael will address some key new parameters when choosing what to grow in the future whether it is a branded or commodity variety.
 This will include a way to approach making decisions about planting new varieties based on agronomic suitability to a region as well as evaluating different brands.